Aquino breaks NL rookie record but Marlins beat Reds 4-3

 Robert Dugger, making his second career start for the Marlins, pitched seven innings and allowed two runs, both unearned.
 He retired 13 in a row during one stretch.

 Tyler Kinley (3-1) pitched two perfect innings.
+Attendance was 6,466, and only a few hundred spectators remained at the end.

 Cincinnati’s Joey Votto reached on a two-base error in the first inning when his deep fly was dropped by center fielder Lewis Brinson.
 With two out, Aquino homered.